optics-dev/Monocle/README.md

 some type `S` to its optional first element of type `A`.
 In order to use `headOption` (or any generic optics), you need to:

-1.   import the generic optic in your scope via `import monocle.function.headOption._` or `import monocle.function._`
+1.   import the generic optic in your scope via `import monocle.function.Cons.headOption._` or `import monocle.function.all._`
-2.   have the required instance of the type class `monocle.HeadOption` in your scope, e.g. if you want to use `headOption` from a `List[Int]`, you need an instance of `HeadOption[List[Int], Int]`.
+2.   have the required instance of the type class `monocle.function.Cons` in your scope, e.g. if you want to use `headOption` from a `List[Int]`, you need an instance of `Cons[List[Int], Int, List[Int]`.
 This instance can be either provided by you or by Monocle.

 Monocle defines generic optic instances in the following packages: